UEFA Women's Champions League

 The competition was first played in 2001–02 under the name UEFA Women's Cup, and renamed the Champions League for the 2009–10 edition.
 The most significant changes in 2009 were the inclusion of runners-up from the top eight ranked nations, a one-off final as opposed to the two-legged finals in previous years, and – until 2018 – playing the final in the same city as the men's UEFA Champions League final.
 In the 2021–22 season, the competition proper included a group stage for the first time in the Women's Champions League era, which evolved into a league phase from the 2025–26 season onward.

-Lyon is the most successful club in the competition's history, winning the title eight times, including five consecutive titles from 2016 to 2020.
-Arsenal are the current defending champions, having beaten Barcelona in the 2025 final.
+OL Lyonnes is the most successful club in the competition's history, winning the title eight times, including five consecutive titles from 2016 to 2020.
+Barcelona are the current defending champions, having beaten OL Lyonnes in the 2026 final.

 Format

 UEFA Women's Cup (2001–2009)

 For the tournament's first three editions, a preliminary round was first played to reduce teams to 32.
 Starting in the second season, this stage grouped teams into mini-tournaments of four teams, whose winners advanced to the second qualifying round, sometimes called the group stage.
 The group stage was eight groups of four, each group held as a round-robin in a single country, whose winners advanced to the quarter-finals.

 From the 2004–05 season, the first qualifying stage was expanded to 9 groups of 4, again playing a round-robin in a single location.
 Seven teams got a bye to the group stage. (in 2007–08, it was 10 groups of 4, advancing winners plus one runner-up, with 5 teams getting a bye).
 The group stage was then played among only 16 teams in four groups of four, each group in a single host country, with the top two teams in each group advancing to the quarter-finals.

 The knock-out rounds were played as two-legged home-and-home matches, including the final (except for the first final).